Hellx2/Hellx2/README.md

 ## Hellx2

-I'm an Australian developer that likes helping people.
+Australian developer that likes helping people.

+Favourite programming languages:
+- Rust
+- C++

+Most of my projects are in Rust :)